HarryNguyen2023/HarryNguyen2023/README.md

 - ⚡ Fun fact: ...
 -->

-- ⚡ I'm currently researching of wireless communication protocol.
+- ⚡ I'm currently researching of wireless communication protocols.
 - 🌱 I'm also continuing to study on control systems and signal processing.

 ## ✉️ Find me on: